Jane Skoyen, Ph.D.

 I work with highly intelligent, proactive, and curious people who have found themselves stuck.
 Most of my clients are juggling many stressors of living in the Bay Area, and are looking for ways to maintain balance, assert themselves, increase productivity, and find more joy in their lives.
 My work focuses on managing stress, anxiety, depression, and health concerns.
 I particularly enjoy assisting clients who notice the connection between their mental and physical health and are interested in learning new skills and strategies to increase their well-being.

-My approach to therapy is highly customized.
-My goal is to help clients identify their needs and help them get to their goals, by introducing and adjusting coping strategies that would fit well with their sense of identity, values, and life circumstances.
+I truly cherish diversity and welcome and affirm clients from all backgrounds and walks of life.
+Because of this, my approach to therapy is highly customized.
+I strive to help clients identify their needs and help them get to their goals, by introducing and adjusting coping strategies that would fit well with their sense of identity, values, and life circumstances.
 With some clients, I conduct a few light-hearted problem-focused coaching sessions; with others, I engage in long-term intensive psychotherapy.
-I truly cherish diversity and welcome and affirm clients from all backgrounds and walks of life.

 WHY I LOVE THIS WORK